aasmal97/Window-Actions/README.md

 ### Populating Active Window Dropdown

 To automatically populate a dropdown list of active/opened windows, we use python's powerful [`win32gui`](https://pypi.org/project/win32gui/#description) package.
-This allows us to interface with the [Windows Win32 Api](https://learn.microsoft.com/en-us/windows/win32/api/)(written in C++), and attain all the necessary data in `JSON` file.
-This is then passed to the [property inspector](#configuring-the-property-inspector), for selection.
+This allows us to attain all the necessary data in our `JSON` file.
+This is then passed to the [property inspector](#configuring-the-property-inspector), for user selection.

-### Optional Manual Identifier Input

-If the automated dropdown list of active/opened windows is not enough, or a user wants to define the identifier manually, they are allowed to do so, by simply toggling the custom option. [`Gui Prop View.exe`](https://www.nirsoft.net/utils/gui_prop_view.html) is re-packaged into the plugin as well, to aid in defining the identifier manually.

 # Window Identifiers